Bowdoin Chamber Choir

-An auditioned group of thirty that often sings a cappella, the choir's past performances include Ecuadorian music sung in the Andes, Mendelssohn motets performed in Germany, premieres of new American music for the Society of Composers, Gaelic folksongs sung in Ireland, Messiah with the Portland Symphony, a Jimi Hendrix festival, the Bach Birthday Bash at Merrill Auditorium, and the moresche of Lassus at an ACDA convention in Boston, for which only two college choirs were accepted out of an auditioned pool of twenty-three.
-Past guest artists include Gary Hines, Robert Russell, Toshi Shimada, Abraham Adzenyah, Joachim Gehrold, Ray Cornils, Eric Rice, and Yarina.
+An auditioned group of thirty five that often sings a cappella, the choir's past performances include the music of Kodaly and Bartok sung in their native Hungary, songs of Violetta Parra sung in her native Chile, premieres of new American music for the Society of Composers, Gaelic folksongs sung in Ireland, Messiah with the Portland Symphony, a Jimi Hendrix festival, and the moresche of Lassus at an ACDA convention in Boston, for which only two college choirs were accepted out of an auditioned pool of twenty-three.
+Past guest artists include Shannon Chase, Gary Hines, Robert Russell, Toshi Shimada, Abraham Adzenyah, Joachim Gehrold, Eric Rice, and Yarina.

 Prof. Robert K. Greenlee, director